Boston's Puritanical roots still doggedly honor the practical, straightforward, no-nonsense approach. Glitter (usually) evades this city.

 Read on for suggestions of things to do while you're Bay State-side.
 (This is not a list of gay bars and clubs; those can be found here.)

 Travelers also can visit with The Welcoming Committee, a Boston-born social outreach organization for LGBTQs that holds pop-up "takeovers" at local museums, bars, sporting games, you name it.
-Among a full roster of events, TWC is famous for its longstanding Guerilla Queer Bar, an en masse, surprise invasion of a mainstream night spot on the first Friday night of each month.
-(Note: The org features branches in 10 cities across the U.S.—from Atlanta to Washington, D.C.—so you can participate during upcoming travels or even in your hometown.)
+Among a full roster of events, TWC is famous for its longstanding first Fridays event, now called First Fridays at The Good Life.
+(Note: The org features branches in 10 cities across the U.S.-from Atlanta to Washington, D.C.-so you can participate during upcoming travels or even in your hometown.)